chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ~~~

 **NOTE:** This command makes use of `package-parameters-sensitive` to ensure that the sensitive information is not leaked out into log files.

+##### Verify Installation

+The `chocolatey-management-web` package is responsible for creating and deploying the CCM Website within IIS.
+A successful installation of this package can be verified by:

+* Opening an internet browser on the machine to the following address `http://localhost` which should result in the login page for CCM being displayed
+* It should be possible to login to the site using the default credentials mentioned in the installation steps
+* Open the Site log file located at `c:\tools\chocolatey-management-web\App_Data\Logs\Logs.txt` and verify that there are no recently reported errors

 #### Complete Installation Script